barnabym/nfttimeline/README.md

-# NFT Timeline (focusing on music and art NFTs mainly)
+# NFT (Non Funglible Tokens) Timeline

+This website is focused on NFTs evolution and first uses of NFTs in relation to Art and Music.
+So I'm not going to  mentioning crypto art pioneers like @cryptograffiti, @coin_artist and others unless linked to novel or first time NFT use.
+The information is evolving and there maybe mistakes as I'm still working on it.

 # 2012